kristijanhusak/laravel4-form-builder/README.md

 Form builder for **Laravel 4** inspired by Symfony's form builder.
 With help of Laravels FormBuilder class creates forms that can be easy modified and reused.
 By default it supports Bootstrap 3.

+*Note*: This package was previously used from [laravel-form-builder](http://github.com/kristijanhusak/laravel-4ofm-builder) as `laravel-4` branch.

 ## Changelog
 Changelog can be found [here](https://github.com/kristijanhusak/laravel4-form-builder/blob/master/CHANGELOG.md)